Junior Henry BSC (HONS), MBACP (Registered)

-His theoretical approach is integrative, which means he uses a combination of approaches to form his own style.
-These include Psychodynamic, Existential, CBT, Humanistic and solution focused; putting theories aside he believes that the most important part of therapy is the relationship that emerges between the client and therapist.
+My theoretical approach to therapy is integrative, which means I use a combination of approaches to meet the needs and goals of each client.
+These include Psychodynamic, Existential, CBT, Humanistic and Solution-focused; putting theories aside I believe that the most important part of therapy is the relationship that emerges between the client and therapist.

-Junior has experience of working with people with a range of presenting issues such as:
+I specialize in working with clients with a range of presenting issues such as: